nimwunnan/conceptuallabor.com/utility/footnotes-with-links.md

 is what we do when we don't have to think critically about these changes, and conceptual labor is what we do when we must.
 We need models when the conventional narrative fails us.
-Conceptual labor analysis begins by Creating a Model of Labor.
+Conceptual labor analysis begins by creating a model of labor.

 #### Conventional vs Conceptual Labor: context is everything